-The Compliance function of AmGeneral works within a defined Compliance Framework.
-This Framework ensures that the management of Compliance Risk is done in a structured manner and inculcates a strong compliance culture in the Company.
+The Compliance Department of AmGeneral works within a defined Compliance Framework.
+This Framework ensures that the management of compliance risk is done in a structured manner and inculcates a strong compliance culture in the Company.
 The Framework promotes the safety and soundness of AmGeneral by minimising financial, reputational and operational risks arising from legal and regulatory non-compliance.
-The Framework defines the roles and responsibilities of various stakeholders in managing Compliance Risk.
-The Chief Compliance Officer is the central point of authority for AmGeneral's compliance matters and is responsible for providing an institution-wide view on the management of Compliance Risk.
-The Compliance Department is a dedicated department established to provide necessary focus on the management of Compliance Risk ranging from dissemination of new regulatory guidelines, compliance advisory and support on business initiatives, assessment, monitoring and reporting of Compliance Risk company-wide.
+The Framework defines the roles and responsibilities of various stakeholders in managing compliance risk.
+The Chief Compliance Officer is the central point of authority for AmGeneral's compliance matters and is responsible for providing an institution-wide view on the management of compliance risk.
+The Compliance Department is a dedicated department established to provide necessary focus on the management of compliance risk ranging from dissemination of new regulatory guidelines, compliance advisory and support on business initiatives, assessment, monitoring and reporting of compliance risk company-wide.